 The targeted developer must use a signing key to sign code bundles.
-(Note that not doing this is not a defense - it only means that the attacker does not need to steal the signing key before forging code bundles in the developer's name.)
+(Note that not doing this is not a defense - it only means that the adversary does not need to steal the signing key before forging code bundles in the developer's name.)

-No special resources are required for this attack.
+None: No specialized resources are required to execute this type of attack.